I build thingsthat break things.

 PolyLens

-Browser extension + web app for Polymarket — advanced filtering, visualization enhancements, and portfolio tracking for a sharper view of prediction markets.
+Browser extension plus web app for Polymarket, with advanced filtering, better visual context, and portfolio tracking for people who live inside prediction markets.

 Next.jsBrowser Ext.Fintech